issamsaid/devbox/README.md

 credits to https://github.com/justmeandopensource/myi3

-# i3
+# devbox
-Configure a development env with i3.
+Configure a development env based on i3.

 ## How to run it
 #### Install Pre-reqs